-Meat Processor Deer/Venison Intake Protocol to Prevent the Spread of Chronic Wasting DiseaseDOWNLOAD FILE
+Meat Processor Deer/Venison Intake Recommendations to Minimize the Spread of Chronic Wasting DiseaseDOWNLOAD

-- Deboned meat, quarters or other parts of a cervid that do not have any part of the spinal column or head attached, antlers, antlers attached to a skull cap cleaned of all brain and muscle tissue, hides, upper canine teeth, or a finished taxidermist mount may be moved out of the area OR
+It is deboned meat, quarters or other parts of a cervid that do not have any part of the spinal column or head attached, antlers, antlers attached to a skull cap cleaned of all brain and muscle tissue, hides, upper canine teeth, or a finished taxidermist mount may be moved out of the area

-- Cover the carcasses with plastic bags and creating space between other carcasses.
+- Cover the carcasses with plastic bags and create space between other carcasses.

-- Separation is preferably done on a separate rail but a separate pallet in the cooler could also be used.
+- If possible, separation should occur on a separate rail or a separate pallet in the cooler could also be used.

-- For drop-offs that occur after hours, have an intake form available and plastic bags to cover the carcasses so they can be separated.
+- For drop-offs that occur after hours, have an intake form available along with plastic bags to cover the carcasses so they can be separated.

-See additional processing protocol, including sanitizing knives, equipment and surfaces with a 50 percent bleach 50 percent water solution for one hour.
+See additional processing protocol, including sanitizing knives, equipment, and surfaces with a 50 percent food grade commercial sodium hypochlorite, 50 percent water solution for one hour.